purecloudgdprrequests/purecloudgdprrequests.github.io/README.md

 ## Known issues/limitations/TODOs

+* Only works in .ie region for now
 * Does not support GDPR_UPDATE requests (yet).
 Need to add a new form (modal?) to add replacement fields
 * Requests are not sorted by `Created Date` because each request to the Users API does not take the same amount of time for each card
 * Add Categories for search results (using Bootstrap accordion)